-The Juno Orchestra Project, based in Brattleboro, Vermont, is a multi-year musical exploration that engages top-flight area musicians and curious audiences.
+The Juno Orchestra Project, based in Brattleboro, Vermont, is a multi-year musical exploration to engage top-flight area musicians and curious audiences.
 The Project creates space and time for an expert chamber orchestra to explore and present compelling known and perhaps unknown works for small orchestra.
 The Project features as soloists musicians who received their early training in this area, it commissions or reveals newly composed work, and it adds to the expressive and economic vibrancy of this region.

 The Project sprang to life in the spring of 2017, under the direction of Zon Eastes and is made possible through the stunning generosity of two remarkable women.

 A few words about beginnings

 About 25 years ago, an adult cello student, Elizabeth (Jo) Dorchester, determined she wanted to make the switch to a more modern cello.
 When Jo purchased her new cello, built by Marten Cornelissen, luthier in Northampton, MA, she presented Zon with her previous cello, a Peter Wamsley, built in England around 1740.
 Zon used this wonderful cello for many years in early instrument ensembles.
 No longer performing so much, Zon has sold the Wamsley to a Dutch cellist in Edmonton, Alberta, Canada.
 It is moving successfully on to its next career and has provided Juno with a firm financial grounding.

 Just prior to her untimely death, Zon’s sister-in-law, Sandy Spencer, gave him her primary cello, a modern instrument built by Ray Melanson in Rochester, MA.
 Sandy’s wonderful instrument is currently for sale.
 Once sold, Sandy’s generosity will also further the mission of Juno.

 What’s in a name?